Sign up for Renewable Natural Gas

 Check out our RNG suppliers to learn more about the municipal, agricultural and industrial partnerships that make RNG possible.

-2FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
-FortisBC’s RNG portfolio currently includes only renewable natural gas.
+3FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (also called RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
+FortisBC’s renewable and low-carbon gas portfolio currently includes only Renewable Natural Gas.
 Other gases and fuels may be added to the program over time.
 Depending on their source, all of these gases have differing levels of lifecycle carbon intensity.
 However, all of these gases are low carbon when compared to the lifecycle carbon intensity of conventional natural gas.
-The current burner tip carbon intensity of RNG is 0.29gCO2e/MJ and the current RNG portfolio lifecycle emissions are -22gCO2e/MJ.
-This is below B.C.’s carbon intensity threshold for low-carbon gases of 36.4 gCO2e/MJ set out in the 2021 B.C.
-Hydrogen Strategy.
+The current burner tip emission factor of RNG is 27 grams of carbon dioxide equivalent per megajoule of energy (gCO2e/MJ) and the current renewable and low-carbon gas portfolio lifecycle emissions for stationary combustion are -22 gCO2e/MJ.
+This is below B.C.’s low carbon threshold for lifecycle carbon intensity of 30.8 gCO2e/MJ as set out in the 2024 Greenhouse Gas Reduction Regulation amendments.